java/devjava-content/app/pages/learn/01_tutorial/02_new-features/lazy-initialization.md

 That is exactly what lazy initialization does in Java.

----
+<a id="what">&nbsp;</a>
 ## The Old Way: What Java Developers Have Been Doing for 25 Years

-The most common pattern for lazy initialization is called **double-checked locking**.
+The most common pattern for lazy initialization is called *double-checked locking*.
 If you open almost any large Java codebase, you will find something like this:

 ```java
 public class DatabaseConnection {